-The prices of ZEV cars are higher than gasoline cars.
-It is financially very hard for lower-income families to afford the ZEV cars and ZEV cars are not a priority of individuals or families that fall into the low-income category.
 The responses received from Bay Area AQMD indicated that the financial incentives directly helped them consider some of the best cars in the market.
 The incentives allowed participants to obtain far newer, cleaner, and safer vehicles than what participants expected.
 CC4A incentives have also swayed some already prospective car buyers away from internal-combustion engine vehicles and toward cleaner technologies.